ShipSoft/FairShip/field/README.md

 8) Region

 ```
-Region VolName FieldLabel
+Region VolName FieldLabel [FieldMapScaleFactor]
 ```

-where VolName is the name of the TGeo volume and FieldLabel is the name of the local field that should be assigned to this volume.
-Note that this will include the global field if it has been defined earlier in the configuration file, i.e. any particle inside this volume will experience the superposition of the local field with the global one.
+where VolName is the name of the TGeo volume, FieldLabel is the name of the local field that should be assigned to this volume and FieldMapScaleFactor is an optional scaling number that can be used to adjust the (maximum) magnitude of any local field map (not other field types).
+Note that this keyword will include the global field if it has been defined earlier in the configuration file, i.e. any particle inside this volume will experience the superposition of the (scaled) local field with the global one.

 9) Local

 ```
-Local VolName FieldLabel
+Local VolName FieldLabel {FieldMapScaleFactor]
 ```

-where VolName is again the name of the TGeo volume and FieldLabel is the name of the local field that should be assigned to this volume.
-This will not include the global field, i.e. any particle inside this volume will only see the local one.
+where VolName is again the name of the TGeo volume, FieldLabel is the name of the local field that should be assigned to this volume and FieldMapScaleFactor is an optional scaling number that can be used to adjust the (maximum) magnitude of any local field map (not other field types).
+This keyword will not include the global field, i.e. any particle inside this volume will only see the local one.

 As mentioned earlier, magnetic fields for local volumes are enabled for the VMC with the setting